Sediment Control and Removal SystemsSee All Air & Water Remediation

 The Oxford Dictionary defines sediment as “particulate matter that is carried by water or wind and deposited on the surface of the land or the seabed, and may in time become consolidated into rock.”
 Controlling sediment that falls within this meaning requires using sediment removal systems to control water that runs across the soil and carries soil particles with it.
 This is commonly done by installing structures to capture the particle.
 This includes check dams, sand bags, sediment ponds, silt fences, and straw bale barriers.

 The Oxford Dictionary also offers this other definition of sediment: “matter that settles to the bottom of a liquid; dregs.”
-ProAct deals with sediment in this sense when using gravity to allow solids to settle out of contaminated water.
+ProAct services deal with sediment in this sense when using gravity to allow solids to settle out of contaminated water.
 The elements needed are still water and time.

 Typically, a weir tank or frac tank is used to hold water for up to twenty-four hours to allow solids to settle out.
 Sometimes a specially-designed settling tank is used.
 These low-energy system components have few moving parts.
 After settling, the water is pumped out and the sludge is retained for separate handling.